fossabot/grenadier/packages/router/README.md

 </Router>
 ```

 That's it!
-Everything else should work the same as it does inside a Redwood app!
+Everything else should work the same as it does inside a Grenadier app!